 Lawyers who specialize in estate planning usually offer a number of personalized services for their clients.
 They will likely ask you certain questions to compile the necessary information to create your will.
 Your attorney will also aid you in thinking about certain issues and items that you might want to include in the final directives you give to the executor and beneficiaries of your will.
 Some law firms might offer to keep your will in the firm’s vault, depending on your situation and needs.
 They will also offer you presentation binders which hold copies of your legal documents and a list of instructions and duties for your executor.

-A special thanks to our authors at Hildebrand Law for their insight into estate planning and will writing.
+A special thanks to our authors at Arizona Estate Planning Attorneys for their insight into estate planning and will writing.